nahimanajz/Listsmarter/Readme.md

  -> check whether person  exist and assign to task otherwise set that person to null

  -> creating services specific for create and update task

+ # Todo:
+ -> Exception should be thrown when user doesn't exist while assigning new task